Five College Guidelines

 Only a Smith College class dean may authorize an extension for any reason beyond the end of the final examination period.
 Individual instructors may only grant extensions on work due during the semester through the last day of final exams.

-Any Five College student who, for reasons of illness, emergency or extenuating personal circumstances, cannot complete his or her work by the end of the semester must request an extension through the Smith College class deans office.
-In cases of illness, the class dean may request the student to obtain documentation from health services at the student's home campus.
+Any Five College student who, for reasons of illness, emergency or extenuating personal circumstances, cannot complete their work by the end of the semester must request an extension through the Smith College class deans office.